avvineed/Basic-Neural-Network/README.md

 ## Overview
 A neural network written in Python, consisting of a single neuron that uses back propagation to learn.
+You can have quick review with [juputer notebook file](https://github.com/avvineed/Basic-Neural-Network/blob/master/basic-neural-network.ipynb).
 ## Dependencies

 None!
 Just numpy.